w3c/reffy/README.md

 ### Pre-requisites

 - To install Reffy, you need [Node.js](https://nodejs.org/en/).
-- If you want to run the crawler, you need a [W3C account](https://www.w3.org/accounts/request) and an [API key](https://www.w3.org/users/myprofile/apikeys).
 - If you want to generate HTML reports, you need to install [Pandoc](http://pandoc.org/).

 ### Installation